CHLSS

 Placement & Finalization

-When you are ready to finalize, your social worker will give you the information you need to complete the legal adoption process where you live.
+When you are ready to finalize, your adoption worker will give you the information you need to complete the legal adoption process where you live.

 Post Adoption Support